 Many of the AM/FM frequencies we listen to every day come without any fee at all, and they’re available for entertainment all day.

 Running a radio station isn’t cheap.
 To deliver amazing content to people all around the country, station owners need to pay for expensive equipment, song licensees, and talent too.

 So, how do these channels stay up and running without a source of obvious income?

-Radio stations therefore have to make money to continue running – they just don’t make it directly from you, the listener.
+Radio stations, therefore, have to earn money to continue running.
+They just don’t make it directly from you, the listener.

-Radio stations can earn an income in a range of different ways, from allowing companies to pay for advertising spots in between their shows, to accessing funding from a specific government group.
+Radio stations can earn an income in various ways, from allowing companies to pay for advertising spots between their shows to accessing funding from a specific government group.

 Extra income even comes from things like sponsored events and charging callers when they connect to try and win a prize.